Our Lawyer Just Got a Big Win for Clean Water at the Supreme Court

 → Hawaiʻi Wildlife Fund v.
-County of Maui threatens to gravely weaken the federal law that protects the nation’s clean water.
+County of Maui threatened to gravely weaken the federal law that protects the nation’s clean water.
 (See legal documents.)

-→ The outcome of the case could put at risk rivers, lakes, and waterways in communities across the country.
+→ The fate of rivers, lakes, and waterways in communities across the country hinged on the outcome of the case.
 Read analysis.

 Thirty minutes.
 David Henkin knew that was all he would get to make his case.
 But he felt ready.

 On the morning of November 6, 2019, the Honolulu-based Earthjustice attorney swapped his customary Hawaiian shirt and khaki pants for a new, tailored suit and blue tie.
 He was headed to the U.S. Supreme Court, where he would argue a case whose implications stretch far beyond Hawai‘i’s sandy shores.

 The case, formally named County of Maui v.
 Hawaiʻi Wildlife Fund, involves a wastewater treatment plant, its pollution discharges, and a partially dead coral reef in Maui.
 On April 23, 2020, the Supreme Court decided the case in Earthjustice’s favor, preserving strong protections for American waters from pollution.
 The court ruling shuts down industry efforts to create a major loophole in the Clean Water Act and establishes a test that lower courts can apply to prevent obvious efforts to skirt the law.
 The decision solidifies the Clean Water Act’s place as one of the nation’s most effective environmental laws.